ruby-rdf/spira/README.md

     RDF::URI.new('http://example.org/my-hidden-cds/new-kids').as(Artist)
     # => <Artist @uri=http://example.org/my-hidden-cds/new-kids>

-Spira uses an open-world model.
 Any call to 'for' with a valid identifier will always return an object with nil fields.
-It's a way of looking at a given resource, not the definition of one.
+It's a way of looking at a given resource, not a closed-world mapping to one.

 ### Class Options